Susan Blow: Early life

-The eldest of nine children, Susan Blow was the daughter of Henry Taylor Blow and Minerva Grimsley Blow.
-Henry owned various lead-mining operations, was president of the Iron Mountain Railroad, was a state senator, and was a minister to Brazil and Venezuela.
+Susan Blow was the eldest of nine children.
+She was the daughter of Henry Taylor Blow and Minerva Grimsley Blow.
+Henry owned various lead-mining operations.
+He was the president of the Iron Mountain Railroad.
+He was a state senator, and he was a minister to Brazil and Venezuela.
 Minerva was the daughter of a prominent manufacturer and local politician.
-The Blow children grew up in a deeply religious family surrounded by comfort, wealth, and high German culture.
-Henry Blow had founded a Presbyterian church in St. Louis.
+The Blow children grew up in a deeply religious family.
+They were surrounded by comfort, wealth, and high German culture.
+Henry Blow founded a Presbyterian church in St. Louis.
 Her grandfather was Captain Peter Blow, the owner of the slave Dred Scott, who later challenged the slavery issue in court.

-Due to her family's social status, Blow received her education from her parents, various governesses, private tutors, and schools.
-Her parents highly valued education for their daughters although this was uncommon for Victorian families.
+Blow received her education from her parents, various governesses, private tutors, and schools, due to her family's social status.
+Her parents highly valued education for their daughters, although this was uncommon for Victorian families.
 Henry Blow contributed funds to build a public school which was named after him.
-At age eight, Susan was enrolled at the William McCartney School in New Orleans, Louisiana; she attended classes there for the next two years.
-At age sixteen Blow and her sister Nellie enrolled in the New York school of Henrietta Haynes but were forced to return home due to the outbreak of the Civil War.
-During this time Blow tutored her younger brothers and sister and taught Sunday school at Carleton Presbyterian Church.
+At age eight, Susan was enrolled at the William McCartney School in New Orleans, Louisiana.
+She attended classes there for the next two years.
+Blow and her sister Nellie enrolled in the New York school of Henrietta Haynes at age sixteen.
+They were forced to return home due to the outbreak of the Civil War.
+Blow tutored her younger brothers and sister, and she taught Sunday school at Carleton Presbyterian Church during this time.

-At age twenty, Blow met and fell in love with a soldier named Colonel William Cole, but her parents found him to be unsuitable.
-When Cole was discharged for medical reasons, her father took her to Washington D.C. and introduced her to another military man who was more to his liking.
-However, Blow never married.
+Blow met and fell in love with a soldier named Colonel William Cole, at age twenty, but her parents found him to be unsuitable.
+Cole eventually was discharged for medical reasons.
+Blow's father took her to Washington, D.C., and introduced her to another military man who was more to his liking.
+Blow never married.
 She was considered a member of the St. Louis School, a literary, philosophical, and educational movement.

-President Ulysses S. Grant appointed Henry Blow minister to Brazil in 1869, and Susan went with him as his secretary.
-During the next fifteen months, she quickly learned Portuguese.
+President Ulysses S. Grant appointed Henry Blow to be the minister to Brazil in 1869, and Susan went with him as his secretary.
+She quickly learned Portuguese during the next fifteen months.
 Her bilingual ability helped to ease trade communications between Brazil and the United States.

-In 1870, along with her mother and siblings, Blow went abroad to Europe; while there she began studying the philosophies of Hegel and the American Transcendentalists.
-However, while abroad she came across the kindergarten teaching methods of German idealist and philosopher Friedrich Fröbel.
+Blow went abroad to Europe in 1870, along with her mother and siblings.
+Susan began studying the philosophies of Hegel and the American Transcendentalists while in Europe.
+Susan came across the kindergarten teaching methods of German idealist and philosopher Friedrich Fröbel.
 Fröbel believed in "learning-through-play" and cognitive development.
-Susan was inspired to bring these ideas back to St. Louis and her father offered to set up a kindergarten as a private school.
-Susan felt she could better serve children through the public school system.
+Susan was inspired to bring these ideas to St. Louis, and her father offered to set up a kindergarten as a private school.
+Susan felt that she was going to be able to serve the children better through the public school system.